OpenZeppelin/nile/README.md

 Nile is a CLI tool to develop or interact with StarkNet projects written in Cairo.
 It consists of different components for developing, compiling, testing, and deploying your smart contracts and dApps, providing a CLI for executing tasks, and a Runtime Environment (NRE) for scripting.
 The package is designed to be extensible and very customizable by using plugins.

-## Documentation

-Check our [documentation site](https://docs.openzeppelin.com/nile) recipes, CLI/API references, and more.

-## Quickstart
+## Installation

-We will explore the basics of creating a Nile project by using a sample contract.
-We will test it locally, deploy an account and the contract to a devnet node, and send transactions through the account to the contract.

-### Requirements

-#### GMP for fastecdsa

-Before installing Cairo on your machine, you need to install gmp:
+> Current supported Python versions are >=3.8 and <3.10.

+1. Install `gmp` on your machine (Cairo requirement).

 ```
 sudo apt install -y libgmp3-dev # linux
 brew install gmp # mac
 ```

-> **_NOTE:_** If you have any trouble installing gmp on your Apple M1 computer, [here’s a list of potential solutions.](https://github.com/OpenZeppelin/nile/issues/22)
+If you have any trouble installing it on your Apple M1 computer, [here’s a list of potential solutions.](https://github.com/OpenZeppelin/nile/issues/22)

-#### Supported Python versions

-Some Nile dependencies have specific python version requirements, therefore we recommend using a python version manager like pyenv, and virtual environments to avoid conflicts.

-Current supported Python versions are >=3.8 and <3.10.

-### Installation

-Create a folder for your project and cd into it:
+2. Create a folder for your project and cd into it:

 ```
 mkdir myproject && cd myproject
 ```

-Create a virtualenv and activate it:
+3. Create a virtualenv and activate it:

 ```
 python3 -m venv env
 source env/bin/activate
 ```

-Install Nile:
+4. Install Nile:

 ```
 (env): pip install cairo-nile
 ```

+## Quick usage

 Use `nile init` to quickly set up your development environment: